Hablitzia: Flowers

+Hablitzia flowers are quite small and white in color.
+They are shaped like five-pointed stars, a fact which is reflected in the plant's Norwegian name, Stjernemelde, which means Star-report.

+They are found profusely in a racemose or paniculate arrangement, typically appearing from late May through July.

+The flowers have a notable scent.
+While individual flowers have a rather faint scent, a Hablitzia with many flowers has a scent almost exactly like crushed Coriander leaf.

 Seeds

 Hablitzia produces tiny, glossy black seeds, sometimes in abundance.

 Roots

-In autumn, the aerial parts of both plants die back, but where the Tamus (or Dioscorea) retreats to a large, irregularly shaped subterranean tuber, Hablitzia almost always has its head either above the ground or very close to the surface.
-Even over winter, you can usually find, at the base of the old stems, a crown of more or less elongated buds or incipient shoots, which usually remain dormant until around February.
-Around the primary shoots, there are often many smaller, secondary buds ready to take over if the first flush is damaged (or eaten), which can be seen if you carefully remove the soil around the base of the plant.
-Occasionally the crowns seem to raise up out of the ground – or the surrounding soil washing away – exposing the thick, fleshy roots, which are somewhat like those of Sea Kale, and giving the dormant plant the appearance of an insane caudiciform.
+In autumn, the aboveground parts of the plant die back, but the rest of the plant remains dormant underground.
+A dormant Hablitzia almost always has its head very close to the surface.
+Even during winter, at the base of the old stem, a crown of elongated buds or shoots can be found, which usually remain dormant until around February.
+Around the primary shoots, there are often many secondary buds which can be seen when the soil around the base of the plant is removed.
+Occasionally, the roots are exposed, which are somewhat like those of sea kale.